back

 This ratio usefully modulates haptic frequency, but also mutes output when ratio is small.

-when it struck me that the key to loss of control is when grip stops increasing with tire slip;
+it struck me that the key to loss of control is when grip stops increasing with tire slip;

 that ratio was simple and seemingly good enough.